JPvRiel/docker-rsyslog/README.md

 Why not the official image?

-About a year since starting this project, the upstream rsyslog project has started publishing [official rsyslog impages](https://hub.docker.com/u/rsyslog/) which in future will likely be better maintained and hopefully cover similar use cases.
-However, at the time of the last update to this readme:
+About a year since starting this project (2016), the upstream rsyslog project has started publishing [official rsyslog impages](https://hub.docker.com/u/rsyslog/) which in future will likely be better maintained and hopefully cover similar use cases.
+However, at the time of the last update to this readme (Oct 2020):

 - [rsyslog/syslog_appliance_alpine
 ](https://hub.docker.com/r/rsyslog/syslog_appliance_alpine) states: "Note: currently this is in BETA state".
 - [Using Rsyslog Docker Containers](https://www.rsyslog.com/doc/master/installation/rsyslog_docker.html) still has the development warning notice.
 - The [alpine: add kafka module](https://github.com/rsyslog/rsyslog-docker/issues/6) issue was still open.

-Besides the "beta" status, other differences are:
+Besides the "beta" status, other differences compared to the official container are:

 - A focus on kafka output functionality.
 - An attempt to adopt and overlay some [Twelve-Factor](https://12factor.net) concepts, most notably, the suggestion to [Store config in the environment](https://12factor.net/config) by using confd.